mattia-donato/BrightEyes-TTM-docs/docs/source/hardware.rst

 In the table below you can find the complete list of all the needed hardware components for builing the BrightEyes-TTM.

 .. figure:: img/TTM_Assembled.png
+ :alt: I/Os SMA-FMC connector Board
  :width: 50%
  :align: center

  Fig 1.
 The BrightEyes-TTM core hardware assembled

 .. toctree::